BRK Brocock Ranger XR Test Review

 In chats over the years with Tony at Brocock, we have often talked about a small compact rifle, so when Tony contacted me to say let’s see what we can do I was delighted to be involved.

-The reasons I was looking for that compact rifle is in my work I carry out as a red squirrel conservation ranger I can cover some miles walking about the woods and forests in search of maybe that one grey, thus having that lite weight compact rifle could be helpful.
-Either carrying or by using a sling the benefits are there also with the folding stock the rifle can be easily put in a small backpack which is another handy method to carry the rifle about.
+There are numerous reasons why I was looking for that compact rifle.
+In my work as a red squirrel conservation ranger, I walk miles.
+Through woods and forests in search of the grey pests.
+So, having a lightweight compact rifle would be helpful.
+Also, the rifle fits in a small backpack with its stock folded.
 Other reasons are shooting greys at feeding areas using either a hide or from my pick up, the small short rifle is a bonus in confined spaces.

 The ranger I have been using is in sub12 .177 and with a shot count of around 35 thanks to the onboard Huma reg is more than enough for me and my daily work in fact sometimes that’s fine for over a week.